DocAdam/adamthepugh/site/docs/case-studies/overview.md

 ### TeraCreators Help

-A recent example of turning scattered, community-sourced information into a structured help site.
+A multi-guide help system covering five different games, built from community-sourced Discord knowledge, screenshots, and iterative refinement.
+This is one of the strongest examples on the site because it combines information architecture, editorial judgment, visual documentation, live publishing, and real user feedback.

 ### Documentation Operations

-Work tied to the systems, processes, and support structures behind good documentation.
+Work tied to the systems, processes, reporting, and support structures behind good documentation.

 ### Migrations and Information Architecture

-Examples of restructuring content and improving how information is organized.
+Examples of restructuring content and improving how information is organized so it becomes easier to navigate and easier to maintain.

 ### Analytics and Reporting